Furretar/Audio-Card-Suite/README.md

 - [ ] read every sub folder in source folder, add folder it will ignore for easy management
 - [ ] allow removing from end start times and batch normalization even without source files
-- [ ] use showinfo when any button returns null
 - [ ] run bulk generation in background, have a stop button, display info
 - [ ] show database update progress, add update database button to menu
 - [ ] make it so you can add the language code manually for your own subtitles